Elshirak/skyscraper_puzzle/README.md

 ```
 In case of error or if you can’t find any solutions, display "Error" followed by a line break.

+I'm allowed to use only _malloc_ and _print_ library functions.
 Also, I had a **requirements on code style** written [here](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf).
 There are some of them:
 - Each function must be maximum 25 lines
 - Each line must be at most 80 columns wide
 - One instruction per line